12 Warm Chocolate Desserts for Feeling All the Feels

 Need a little old-fashioned comfort?
 Just dip your spoon into this creamy, rich, homemade chocolate pudding made from scratch and served warm.
 Top tips: Be a little more generous with the cocoa power to bump up the chocolate flavor, and let the mixture boil, whisking constantly, until the cornstarch flavor is gone.

 This easy-to-make rich and fudgy cake has a warm chocolate sauce poured over the top before serving.
-Top tip: You can make one big cake, or follow sweetserenade's lead and make individual servings topped with chocolate, more cherry pie filling, and whipped cream.
+Top tip: You can bump up the peanut butter goodness by adding chopped up peanut butter cups to the mix.